devops-cloud-courses/devops-in-a-nutshell/slides/continuous-deployment.md

 ### The Dream: Commit to prod

-* With the continuous delivery, it is possible to deploy each commit on specific branch directly to production environment
+* With the continuous deployment, it is possible to deploy each commit on specific branch directly to production environment
 * Deploy often allow to push only a small number of change each time which creates less regressions in the case of an error.
 * It is easier to rollback 1 change than 15 --> Less inconveniences for clients